vmware-archive/clarity/_documentation/tabs.md

         <td>&lt;TabContent&gt;</td>
         <td>N/A</td>
         <td class="left">
-            When a tab is clicked, an event is emitted with the TabContent whose index matches the selected TabLink.
+            When a tab is clicked, an event  with the TabContent whose index matches the selected TabLink is emitted.
         </td>
     </tr>
     <tr>